 Dick had a very successful career, working 37 years with Howe Nurseries in Pennington, before forming his own landscaping business.
 Over the years, Dick Clark has been active in sports as a Little League and Babe Ruth baseball coach.
 He also served on the Board of Directors of the YMCA and served on the Hopewell Valley Board of Education for five years.
 He was the first president of the Association for Economic Opportunity in Hopewell Valley.

-By spending short amount of time with Dick Clark it is easy to tell that he has achieved "All Star" status as a father of six, a grandfather of thirteen and a great grandfather of eleven.
+By spending a short amount of time with Dick Clark it is easy to tell that he has achieved "All-Star" status as a father of six, a grandfather of thirteen and a great grandfather of eleven.
 Arthur "Dick" Clark has honored his school, his family and his community.

 Steve Braun (1966)

 Steve "Tooter" Braun was a varsity letter winner eleven times while at Hopewell Valley CHS.
 He ran on the varsity cross-country team for four years, played on the varsity basketball team for three years and played varsity baseball for four years.
 He was captain of the baseball team his senior year on a team that was 13-6-1, and earned a second-place finish in the Delaware Valley League.
 According to the 1966 Centralogue, clutch hitting by Braun was a key factor in producing their successful season.